Norton Front Forks

 This is mainly due to the positioning of the bump stop holes on the early

-for these early versions.
-If the vent holes are below the taper apex,
+these early versions.
+If the vent holes are below the taper apex, then

-then the oil flow into the center of the damper body is unimpeded.
-In this
+the oil flow into the center of the damper body is unimpeded.
+In this condition

-condition the forks have NO bottom hydraulic bump stop.
-The conversion
+the forks have NO bottom hydraulic bump stop.
+The conversion kit plugs

-kit plugs these holes to restore oil flow past the apex restriction
+these holes to restore oil flow past the apex restriction by relocating

 A few specifications to allow analysis.